 In general, warming of permafrost is continuing across northern Canada.
 These changes in

 permafrost thermal state and degradation of warm permafrost have implications for ecosystems, infrastructure and communities.
-The ongoing data collection from the monitoring network provides essential information to plan and adapt to these
+The ongoing data collection from the monitoring network provides essential information to plan and adapt to these changes.

 |Summary||(Plain Language Summary, not published)|

 Permafrost temperatures measured across Canada in 2013-14 are compared to the baseline established during the International Polar Year (IPY, 2007-09).